How to become an Uber Driver in London

 Uber are by far the biggest operating company for PCO cars in London, with millions of users across the UK.
 This means that you are more likely to pick up a steady flow of jobs by using the app.

 We’ve created a checklist below for PCO drivers looking to start a career with Uber.

-(There are a number of other operating companies that you can check out here as well, but our suggestion is to use these with the Uber app, not instead of it.)
+(There are a number of other operating companies that you can explore in our Private Hire Operator Guide but our suggestion is to use these with the Uber app, not instead of it.)

 1.)
 Check that you’re eligible.

 Before getting started, make sure that you fit the right criteria, since this will save you a lot of grief later down the line.